sylvain-meunier/stageL3/Rapport/rapport.typ

 Even though there is a general consensus in the field as for the interest and informal definition of tempo, several formal definitions coexist within litterature : @shibata_non-local_2021 and @nakamura_stochastic_2015 take $1 / T^*$ as definition ; @raphael_probabilistic_2001, @kosta_mazurkabl:_2018 et @hu_batik-plays-mozart_2023 choose similar definitions than the one given here (approximated at the scale of a @measure or a section for instance).\

-$T^*$ has the advantage to coincide with the tempo actually indicated on traditional sheet music (and therefore on .music_xml format), hence allowing a simpler and more direct interpretation of results.
+$T^*$ has the advantage to coincide with the tempo actually indicated on traditional sheet music (and therefore on MusicXML format), hence allowing a simpler and more direct interpretation of results.

 == Naive use of formalism <naive_use>